My poems “French for Bread” and “The Way of All Poets” are live at Eclectica Magazine. Thank you, Christine Potter, for taking these two.

 Ain’t love grand?
 Elevate those arms.
 Let’s live!

 Never in my wildest dreams did I envision writing a poem about armpits.
-But the August 2015 Tupelo Press 30-30 challenge, and Plain Jane, the title sponsor, provided that opportunity.
+But the August 2015 Tupelo Press 30-30 challenge/fund raiser, and Plain Jane, the title sponsor, provided that opportunity.
 This first appeared here in April 2016, and was subsequently published in Algebra of Owls.
 Many thanks to editor Paul Vaughan for taking it.